András Pándy: Early life and marriages

 Pándy was born on 1 June 1927, in Chop, Carpathian Ruthenia (then under Czechoslovak administration), a village just across the border from Hungary, to Hungarian parents.
 Pándy was a church councillor for the Reformed Church in Hungary when he met his first wife, Ilona Sőrés.
-Following the failed Hungarian Revolution of 1956, they fled to Belgium where Pándy became a pastor for a small Hungarian Protestant community in Brussels, and a religious teacher for the United Protestant Church.
-The couple had a daughter, Ágnes, the following year and two sons: Dániel (born 1961) and Zoltán (1966).
+Following the failed Hungarian Revolution of 1956, they fled to Belgium, where Pándy became a pastor for a small Hungarian Protestant community in Brussels and a religious teacher for the United Protestant Church.

+The couple had a daughter, Ágnes, born in 1957, followed by two sons: Dániel (born 1961) and Zoltán (1966).
 Shortly after the birth of Zoltán, the couple separated when Pándy accused his wife of infidelity.
 Ilona moved out of the house with their sons, leaving daughter Ágnes behind with Pándy.
 Then 11 years old, Ágnes soon became the victim of an incestuous relationship with her father.

-At the beginning of the 1970s after his separation from Ilona, Pándy began courting other women through dating services in Hungarian newspapers, often giving them a false name and job description while using the motto "European Honeymoon".
-By the end of the decade, he had begun regularly visiting Hungary again, meeting his future second wife, Edit Fintor.
-A married woman, Fintor had three children from two previous marriages: three daughters—eight-year-old Tünde, 15-year-old Tímea, and seven-year-old Andrea.
+At the beginning of the 1970s, Pándy began courting women through dating services in Hungarian newspapers, often providing a false name and job description while using the phrase "European Honeymoon".
+By the end of the decade, he began regularly visiting Hungary again and met his future second wife, Edit Fintor.
+A married woman, Fintor had three daughters from two previous marriages: 15-year-old Tímea, eight-year-old Tünde, and seven-year-old Andrea.
 Fintor's then-husband claimed that Pándy had seduced his wife, who eloped with him to Belgium along with her children, where they married in 1979 after Pándy's divorce from Ilona Sőrés was finalized.
-Shortly after their marriage, they had two children: a son András Jr., and a daughter Reka.
+Shortly after Pándy and Fintor's marriage, they had two children: a son named András Jr., and a daughter named Reka.

 In 1984, Pándy started a second abusive incestuous relationship with his step-daughter, the now 20-year-old Tímea, whom he had impregnated after raping her.
-Tímea's claims of sexual abuse were brushed off by her family members, stating that she had probably used a towel containing Pándy's semen to impregnate herself.
-She was sent to live in a different house with Ágnes, and in what was believed to be a fit of jealousy, Ágnes tried to bludgeon Tímea to death with an iron bar in the basement of the home, until she was startled and stopped.
-After being hospitalized, Tímea attempted to report her abuse but her claims were again dismissed, and she later gave birth to a son, Marc.
+Tímea's claims of sexual abuse were brushed off by her family members, who claimed that she had probably used a towel containing Pándy's semen to impregnate herself.
+She was sent to live in a different house with Ágnes, and in what was believed to be a fit of jealousy, Ágnes tried to bludgeon Tímea to death with an iron bar in the basement of the home, until she stopped when startled by something.
+After being hospitalized, Tímea attempted to report her abuse but found her claims once again dismissed; she later gave birth to a son, Marc.
 In 1986 Tímea escaped from her family, first staying with relatives in Vancouver, British Columbia, Canada, before starting a new life in Hungary.